erictroebs/jptest/README.md

     # noinspection PyUnresolvedReferences
     import pandas as pd

 def sample_solution():
     correct_df = pd.read_csv('my_dataset.csv')

-# Everything passed to `prepare` is executed in both notebooks.
+# Everything passed to `prepare` is executed in both notebooks independently.
 # Everything passed to `execute_left` is executed in the first notebook.
 # `execute_right` does the same in the second notebook.
 # `hold_left` expects a list of variable names to copy to the test context